deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 ## Conclusion

 _Binance's Staked ETH_ achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_.
 Furthermore, as described in the _Protocol Analysis_, the user funds are sent out to a centralized custody.
-For this reason, _Binance's Stake ETH_ does not qualify as a DeFi product.
+For this reason, _Binance's Staked ETH_ does not meet the [Stage 0 requirements](/learn-more#others-protocol-category) and thus does not qualify as a DeFi product according to our framework.

 It could become _Stage 0_ if it implemented a decentralized protocol to stake users' `ETH` without relying on centralized custody.